doly-dev/doly-icons/docs/documents/instruction.en-US.md

 import { Gear, HeartFill } from 'doly-icons';
 ```

+The current mainstream construction tools all support [Tree Sharking](https://webpack.js.org/guides/tree-shaking/) technology, so there is no need to worry about the package size after construction.

-In addition to the built-in icons, it also supports custom icons and [SVG Symbol], which can be easily integrated into UI libraries or projects.
-Please check the following examples for details.
+In addition to the built-in Bootstrap icons, it also supports custom icons and [SVG Symbol].
+For details, please see the example below.

 ## Code demo